#StreetsForAll: Phase 1: E-scooters and pavement parking

 Write to your MP

 Tell your MP about our campaign.
-Ask them to support a change in the government guidance on E-scooters and encourage them to get behind a ban on pavement parking.
+Ask them to support a change in the government guidance on e-scooters and encourage them to get behind our Streets For All ban on pavement parking.

 Four easy steps to send your local councillor or MP a message:

 1) Go to www.writetothem.com and enter your postcode

 2) Select your councillor or MP – if you have more than one you can choose to write to them all.
 This will create a blank form for your message where you can write your own or use the text from our template letter.
 Make sure you include your contact details on your form so that you get a reply.

 3) Click Preview and Send